 DOCUMENT.
 This is another of the six documents unique to AQP and must have an acceptable revision control methodology.
 Applicants with established curriculum development guidelines may submit these for consideration.
 Others should describe a systematic approach for developing a proficiency-based training system that is organized around the teaching and testing of terminal, supporting, and enabling proficiency objectives.
 The methodology identifies the rationale, justification, and subsequent documentation to be used in the applicant's curriculum development process.
 The instructional systems development methodology document describes the approach to be used by applicant airlines to develop and maintain all AQP curriculums.
 The Instructional Systems Development Methodology document should be finalized before constructing curriculums for each duty position.
-It applies to pilot, instructor, and evaluator programs, and may be expanded to include other personnel, such as flight attendants and dispatchers.
+It applies to pilot, instructor, and evaluator programs, and may be expanded to include other personnel, such as F/As and dispatchers.
 This document is divided into two sections.
 The first section, Curriculum Development Procedures, describes the applicant's approach for using the JTAs and qualification standards as baseline documents to construct their general training curriculums across all AQP courses.
-The second section, Line Operational Simulation Methodology, describes the approach for developing LOS scenarios.
+The second section, Line Operational Simulation (LOS) Methodology, describes the approach for developing LOS scenarios.

 - a.
 Curriculum Development Process.
 Applicants should describe the process they will use to build their curriculums based on the JTA, qualification standards, and proficiency objectives they develop for each duty position.
-This document should discuss how: - TPOs and SPOs are allocated to curriculums - Learning and evaluation activities are developed to support these objectives - Instructional media and methods are assigned to objectives - Objectives are clustered and sequenced into lessons, modules, segments, and curriculums (see Figure 2-5 and Figure 2-6 for examples) - An audit trail (hierarchical numbering or a matrix) will be maintained to link job tasks, proficiency objectives, lesson activities/content, and test items b.
-LOS Methodology.
-While individual LOE scenario events are approved by the POI, the ERT must first approve the methodology that generates LOE scenarios.
-Unless the carrier has an alternative proposal, this methodology should follow the general guidelines for LOS development produced by the ATA (Air Transport Association of America) AQP Working Group.
-This approach divides the typical scenario into a series of relatively independent segments, called event sets.
-A typical scenario might have six or eight event sets relating to the phases of operations (ground operations, takeoff, climb, cruise, descent, approach, landing, and after landing).
-Each event set consists of a series of training or evaluation events, which include both technical and CRM activities.
-This technique enables scenarios to be constructed in a building block approach, ensuring that each event set is carefully sequenced and considered in relation to the other event sets in the scenario.
+This document should discuss how: - TPOs and SPOs are allocated to curriculums. - Learning and evaluation activities are developed to support these objectives. - Instructional media and methods are assigned to objectives. - Objectives are clustered and sequenced into lessons, modules, segments, and curriculums (see Figure 2-5 for an example). - An audit trail (hierarchical numbering or a matrix) will be maintained to link job tasks, proficiency objectives, lesson activities/content, and test items.